Dire Dawa: Derg administration (1974–1991)

-1991–1993
+During the Ogaden War, Dire Dawa was attacked during the Battle of Dire Dawa by Somali troops in the summer of 1977.
+Opposing them were the Second Militia Division, the 201st Battalion, the 781st Battalion of the Seventy-eighth Brigade, the Fourth Mechanized Company, and one platoon of the Eightieth Tank Battalion, with only two tanks.
+On August 17 the Somalis moved in from the Harewa side to the northeast of the city by night.
+Despite losing three tanks to landmines en route, they launched a ground and air assault the following day.
+Initially caught off guard, the Ethiopians had anticipated the attack on Jijiga instead.
+The battle was fierce, but it was ultimately the Ethiopian air force that shattered the Somali resolve by destroying sixteen of their tanks.
+By day's end, the attackers had exhausted their strength and retreated, leaving behind a trail of abandoned equipment, including tanks, armored cars, rocket launchers, artillery pieces, as well as hundreds of rifles and machine guns, all proudly displayed by the Ethiopian forces.
+According to Gebru Tareke, the success of the Ethiopian Army in holding Dire Dawa (17–18 August 1977) against the Somali Army was decisive in winning the Ogaden War.

+In May 1979, 250 Oromos who were detained in the prisons of Dire Dawa were executed by the Derg regime.

+Federal Democratic Republic (1991–present)

 Dire Dawa was occupied by the EPRDF on 31 May 1991 and there were reports of about 100 people killed resisting the EPRDF.
 Both the Issa and Gurgura Liberation Front and the Oromo Liberation Front claimed the city.
 As a result, there were numerous clashes between the two groups from 1991 until 1993.
 When the Somali Regional State was being established in 1993, it wanted Dire Dawa to be its capital.
 This was opposed by the Oromia Region, of which Dire Dawa was part of at the time, so the federal government placed the city under its own jurisdiction to avoid territorial conflict between the two regions.